bytebase/bytebase.com/content/docs/concepts/batch-mode.md

 Often times, you don't apply a change to a single database.
 Instead, you need to apply a change to several databases.
 The most common case is you need to propogate a change from `dev -> test -> staging -> prod`, and each environment corresponds to a different database.
-Bytebaes supports this case out of the box.
+Bytebase supports this case out of the box.
 In addition to that, Bytebase also offers a special batch mode to support:

 - [Partitioned databases](#database-group) and tables.